 You can find more detailed support on how to write a neighbourhood plan by reading the Neighbourhood Plan Roadmap.

 What is a neighbourhood development order?

-What support is available to help you create a neighbourhood plan or neighbourhood development order?
+How do you create a neighbourhood development order?

 A neighbourhood development order will go through the same stages as a neighbourhood plan including engagement, examination, and referendum.